ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d3 - e - JS - Arrays and Objects.md

 ## Data structures
-- The better we can organize our data --> the better we can represent reallity --> the better our code
+- The better we can organize our data → The better we can represent reallity → better code.

 - Examples: